Azure/kubeflow-aks/docs/README.md

 `SIGNEDINUSER` is the object ID of the signed-in user.
 The deployment grants it the `Azure Kubernetes Service RBAC Cluster Admin` role on the cluster, which `kubectl` needs because the cluster authenticates with Microsoft Entra ID.

+`LOCATION` selects the region for the resource group created below.
+The cluster inherits the region from the resource group, so a group that already exists keeps its own region regardless of this value.

+> [!NOTE]
+> `az ad signed-in-user show` works only for an interactive user sign-in.
+Signed in as a service principal it fails with `/me request is only valid with delegated authentication flow`.
+Use the principal's object ID instead, and say so, because the deployment otherwise records the role assignment against the wrong principal type:
+> ```bash
+> export SIGNEDINUSER=$(az ad sp show --id "$AZURE_CLIENT_ID" --query id --out tsv)
+> export SIGNEDINUSER_TYPE=ServicePrincipal
+> ```
+> `SIGNEDINUSER_TYPE` accepts `User`, `Group` or `ServicePrincipal` and defaults to `User`.

 Create the resource group

 ```bash